BLOG What is a Community Manager?

 Because being a community manager involves doing things that are very similar to what a marketer or social media manager would do, it’s important to distinguish between the two.
 A social media manager (or a marketer) creates and publishes content for a brand as the brand.
 They respond to questions, comments, or messages, but as the actual brand.
 This work is incredibly important and valuable.

-On the other hand, a community manager engages a specific community (think a Twitter thread, ain text-11 (1) Facebook group, a subreddit, etc.) as a person who is an advocate for the brand.
+On the other hand, a community manager engages a specific community (think a Twitter thread, a Facebook group, a subreddit, etc.) as a person who is an advocate for the brand.
 For example, a few years ago, I finally dived deep into the Game of Thrones books.
 And because so much of that series has been left unsaid, I found myself going online to learn more.

 What I found was an entire online community: Facebook groups, Reddit threads, podcasts, and so much more.
 Sure, George R. R. Martin has his own branded social profiles that are great.
 But this is where the true community members would gather to celebrate their love of what he had built.
 It’s the perfect place for a community manager to engage and nurture people who are passionate about the same thing.